Q&A with Television Director Seith Mann

 More about how he works with actors:

 He talks to actors as little as he needs to, but will connect as much as he thinks they need.
+He likes to engage with actors, as much as possible given the time constraints.

 • When he feels a regular character on a show has a moment that goes outside the usual behavior of the character (“out of character”) and it’s needed for the story, he sometimes has to push the actor until he gets it.